neighborhoods/KojoWorkerDecoratorComponent/README.md

   Default value: core
   ID of Prefab5 Doctrine DBAL connection used by the Kōjō API Worker Service.
 If the [Userland PDO Decorator](#userland-pdo-decorator) is used, the value has to match its connectionId parameter value.

 The Prefab5 connection repository doesn't have a default value.
 The Symfony DI service `Vendor\Product\Prefab5\Doctrine\DBAL\Connection\Decorator\RepositoryInterface` has to be defined.
 The easiest way to do so is by defining it as an alias of the corresponding Prefab5 generated class.
+The same has to be done for [Userland PDO Decorator](#userland-pdo-decorator).
+There is no need to define the same alias twice, so it is enough to define it in one place.

 ## Usage